 Quality legume seeds lead to higher yields and offer smallholder farmers several potential benefits over local seed.
 First, legumes are a relatively inexpensive, high-protein food, so higher yields could mean higher consumption among farming households of this nutritious food category.
 Second, farmers can sell surplus legumes at market, providing another source of revenue to increase their incomes.
 This is especially true of soybeans, which are often grown as a cash crop.

 The project closed early.
 However, the closure has led to a wealth of learning on what works and what does not.

 This table illustrates how our learning has evolved in Uganda from project design through implementation.
 Further details can be found in the Learning Library.

 September 8, 2017 As the Uganda Improved Legume S...

 February 10, 2017 The AgResults Uganda Pilot aims...

-The Uganda project has a nation-wide reach, so since a comparison or control group could not be set aside, the Evaluator is using a non-experimental performance evaluation (rather than an experimental or quasi-experimental impact evaluation) design to assess changes in key outcomes at the smallholder level.
-The Evaluator is also performing extensive qualitative research to better understand the mechanisms behind observed changes.
-To assess impact of the project on the market for quality legume seed, we are employing primarily qualitative research guided by the structure conduct and performance analytical framework.
+The nation-wide reach of the Uganda project prevented a control group from being set aside, so the Evaluator planned to use a non-experimental performance evaluation (rather than an experimental or quasi-experimental impact evaluation) design to assess changes in key outcomes at the smallholder farmer level.
+The Evaluation approach involved conducting extensive qualitative research to better understand the mechanisms behind observed changes.
+To assess the project’s impact on the market for quality legume seed, the Evaluator employed primarily qualitative research guided by the structure conduct and performance analytical framework.

 The Evaluator completed baseline data collection in 2017.
-The project was cancelled in 2018 and there are no plans for an endline because of limited activities under the project to influence the market or the legume seed value chain.
+The baseline report is available here.
+When the project was cancelled in 2018, the endline evaluation was accordingly canceled, given the project’s limited impact on influencing the market or the legume seed value chain.